ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 You can use the `kubectl get deployment ibp-operator -o yaml` command to confirm that the fix was applied.

 After you apply the `operator-fixpack.yaml` operator spec to your namespace, the operator will restart and pull the latest image.
-The upgrade takes about a minute.
 While the operator is restarting, you can still access your console UI.
 However, you cannot use the console to install and instantiate chaincode, or use the console or the APIs to create or remove a node.

 You can check that the fix was applied successfully by running `kubectl get deployment ibp-operator`.
-If the upgrade is successful, then you can see the following tables with four ones displayed for your operator and your console.
+If the upgrade is successful, then you can see the following tables with four ones displayed.
 ```
 NAME           READY     UP-TO-DATE   AVAILABLE   AGE
 ibp-operator   1/1       1            1           1m
 ```

-If you experience a problem while you are upgrading the operator, go to this [troubleshooting topic](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-v2-troubleshooting#ibp-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.
+If you experience a problem while you are updating the operator, go to this [troubleshooting topic](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-v2-troubleshooting#ibp-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.
 You can run the command to apply the original operator file, `kubectl apply -f operator.yaml` to restore your original operator deployment.

-## Step two: Apply fix to the {{site.data.keyword.blockchainfull_notm}} console
+## Step two: Update the {{site.data.keyword.blockchainfull_notm}} console
 {: #install-fixpack-console}

-After you the new images to the {{site.data.keyword.blockchainfull_notm}} operator, you need to apply the Fix Pack to your console.
-The console will download the latest images used by the console, in addition to the new images for your blockchain nodes.

-You can apply the fix to your console by removing artifacts that were created when the V2.1.2 console was deployed.
-Removing these artifacts will allow your console to pull the latest images and configuration of the Fix Pack from your operator.
+After you update to the {{site.data.keyword.blockchainfull_notm}} operator, you need to apply the Fix Pack to your console.
+You can update your console by removing the ConfigMap and deployment spec that was created when the V2.1.3 console was deployed.
+Removing these artifacts will allow your console to pull the latest configuration and images from the updated operator.

-First you need to fetch the configmap that was created by console.
+Start by fetching the name of your console ConfigMap:

 ```
 kubectl get configmap -n <namespace>
 ```
-Find the configmap of your console from the list of results.
-You will be able to see the word console in the configmap name.
-You can the use the following command to delete the console configmap.
+You can find the name of your console ConfigMap from the results from the command.
+You will be able to see the word console in the ConfigMap name.
+Use the following command to delete the console ConfigMap.
 Replace `<console-configmap>` with the console configmap name from the previous command.
 ```
 kubectl delete configmap -n <namespace> <console-configmap>
 ```